Shivam-kumar-jha/CEH-v13-Lab-Notes/README.md

  LinkedIn: linkedin.com/in/shivamkrj
  Email: becomeshivamjha@gmail.com
- Open to: Cybersecurity internships (Summer 2025) & full-time roles (May 2027)
+ Open to: Cybersecurity internships (Summer/Winter 2026) & full-time roles (May 2027)

 More modules coming as I progress through the course.
 Watch/Star ⭐ to get notified.